JuanPortal/Project-Euler---Problem-11/README.md

-These are the solutions to tha Project Euler's problems
+These are some of the solutions to the Project Euler's problems

 https://projecteuler.net/